joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 You only have to do this once of course, it works for all domains that you point at this installation.

-Note: before version 1.4 of this plugin this worked differently, that way continues to work, only without support for child pages.

 = Canonicals? =

 Standard, pages will identify with the main site url and their own slug (and permalink structure).
 You can see that in the head of the page in the canonical and og:url properties.